The Dinosaur Era

 Giants ruled the earth millions of years ago

-Dinosaurs ranged from the size of a chicken to the size of a 10-story building, and their fossils continue to provide insight into the evolution and behaviour of these incredible creatures.
-They went extinct 66 million years ago, but one lineage survived and are still among us: the birds.
-We have collected some of the best preserved and most unique dinosaur skeletons in the world.
-You will experience the dinosaurs in a new setting using light, sound and scent.
-Many more dinosaur skeletons will move into the museum over the coming years.
+Dinosaurs ranged from the size of a chicken to the size of a 10-story building, and their fossils continue to provide insight into the evolution and behavior of these incredible creatures.
+They went extinct 66 million years ago, but one lineage survived and is still among us: the birds.
+We have collected some of the best-preserved and most unique dinosaur skeletons in the world.
+In addition to these remarkable skeletons, our collection features an array of coprolites, plant fossils, dinosaur eggs, amber, and mammal jaws, enriching the dinosaur fossil experience.
+You will experience the dinosaurs in a new setting using light, sound, and scent.
+Many more dinosaur skeletons and associated fossils will move into the museum over the coming years, expanding our ability to transport you back to the age of dinosaurs and deepening your understanding of their fascinating world.

 “Big Joe”